Kelp-framework/Kelp/README.md

 ## License

-This module and all the modules in this package are governed by the same license as Perl itself.
+This framework is governed by the same license as Perl itself.